lieuzhenghong/lieuzhenghong.github.io-source/_posts/2019-06-23-breaking-up.md

 costs.
 The purpose of this post is to use it as a platform for introspection and find out as much as I can what went wrong and how to improve.
-The efficacy of this post in achieving those goals drops precipitously if I use this post to excoriate her nor to vindicate myself.
-So I undertake to be as fair, honest and impartial as possible.
+The efficacy of this post in achieving those goals drops precipitously if I use this post to excoriate her or to vindicate myself.
+So I promise to be as fair, honest and impartial as possible.

-In fact, I explicitly want to bend over backwards to be charitable to her point of view for two main reasons: 1) she is not here to defend herself, and it would be incredibly unfair to post misrepresentations or strawmen of her views; 2) we are self-biased, and all of this is from my perspective, which means that trying to be fair and impartial necessarily means being biased
+In fact, I explicitly want to bend over backwards to be charitable to her point of view for two reasons: 1) she is not here to defend herself, and it would be incredibly unfair to post misrepresentations or strawmen of her views; 2) we are self-biased, and all of this is from my perspective, which means that trying to be fair and impartial necessarily means being biased